NowYouKnowProgramming/webdev-learning-materials/src/pages/principles/testing.md

 - **Integration** tests - testing a component that uses other components, testing things _working_ together
 - **End to end** tests - testing user interaction with UI

+### What to test and not to test?

+#### Don't test

+- External libraries
+- External API's
+- Your backend code when testing frontend code
+- Above can be summarized with: don't test code you have no possibility of fixing

+#### You should test

+- Code that you have written in current project
+- Only one thing or feature per test example: input validation

 ### How to pick elements to test

 Test element selectors from best to worst, you want to test your application in a way the user is interacting with it.